 What’s YOUR personal idea of success?

-Here is a downloadable worksheet to explore some of the questions raised in the video above.
+I’ve created a downloadable worksheet to explore some of the questions raised in the video above.
 Use it to help you brainstorm your vision of success.
 I highly encourage you to spend some daydreaming time, thinking and journaling on your ideal scenarios.
 You may enjoy doing this with a trusted friend and sharing you ideas with each other.

 Why do you make art?
 How did you get started?
 Is this a new passion or one longstanding?
 What got you “hooked”?
 What’s important to you about making art?

 Who do you want in your community?
 Who is the audience for your art?
 Do you prefer to work alone or surrounded by others?

 What kind of opportunities do you want to have?
 What kind of impact do you want your work to have?
 What does making art do for you physically?
 Mentally?
 Spiritually?